soylentOrange/esp32-sveltekit/docs/factorysettings.md

 ## Users

-By default, a gueat and an admin user are defined.
+By default, a guest and an admin user are defined.
 The credentials are simply:

 - guest/guest